Skip to main content

 Step 6: Where to Go From Here

 You now have a working connection to the Rodz API.
-Here is the recommended path to building a complete integration:
+Here’s the recommended path to a complete integration:

-Read the Rodz blog.
-The Rodz blog covers strategies for intent-based prospecting, use cases across industries, and practical tips for getting the most out of your intent data.
+4. Read the Rodz blog.
+The Rodz blog covers intent-based prospecting strategies, industry use cases, and practical tips for getting more out of your intent data.

 Frequently Asked Questions